Skip to main content

 Screenshot of a UTM Source Medium report in GoodMetrics

-The easiest way to create UTM links is with our UTM Builder.
-It ensures your parameters are formatted correctly, keeps your URLs clean, and helps maintain consistency across campaigns.
+Use our UTM Builder to create UTM links.
+It ensures your parameters are formatted correctly and helps maintain consistency across campaigns.